 Spread the seeds lightly over your garden bed once the last frost has passed.
-Afterwards, cover them with 0.5 to 0.75 inches of fine garden soil.
-Tamp down the recently applied top layer, then water lightly.12
+Afterward, cover them with one-half to three-quarter of an inch of fine garden soil.
+Tamp down the recently applied top layer, then water lightly.20

 Harvesting and Storing the Roots

 The seeds can sprout in just four to seven days.
-Once they appear and have grown a few inches, thin them out 3 inches apart in rows that are 2 inches apart.
-In roughly eight to 12 weeks, you will be able to harvest the burdock roots.13 Use a shovel or a garden fork when harvesting the roots.
+Once they appear and grow a few inches, thin them out 3 inches apart in rows that are 2 inches apart.
+In roughly eight to 12 weeks, you will be able to harvest the burdock roots.21 Use a shovel or a garden fork when harvesting the roots.
 You can create a small hole right beside the plant to get the root easily.
-For the best quality, pick roots once they reach a length of 1 to 2 feet.14
+For the best quality, pick roots once they reach a length of 1 to 2 feet.22

 Store the roots by placing them in a shallow dish filled with water, or wrap them in damp paper towels or perforated plastic bags.
-Harvested roots only last for four days, so use them right away before they go bad.15
+Harvested roots last only four days, so use them right away before they go bad.23

 Burdock Root Recipe: Making Burdock Tea

 Burdock can be used in a multitude of dishes, but it is mostly known as an ingredient for tea.
-To make the tea, you need one burdock root and 2 liters of water.
-Follow this procedure:16
+Follow this procedure:24

-- Using a scouring pad, gently scrape off the remaining dirt and soil from the root under running water.
-Afterwards, cut the root into thin slices.
+1. Using a scouring pad, gently scrape off the remaining dirt and soil from the root under running water.
+Afterward, cut the root into thin slices.
 Do not peel the skin, because that’s where most of the nutrients are found.

-- Spread the slices on a bamboo sieve, then cover with a nylon food cover.
+2. Spread the slices on a bamboo sieve, then cover with a nylon food cover.
 Place the sieve under clear, sunny weather for one to two days until the slices are dry and pliable.
-You can use a dehydrator if the weather is not cooperating with you.
+You can use a dehydrator if the weather is not cooperating.

-- Boil the water in a pot, then add 10 grams of burdock slices.
+5. Boil the water in a pot, then add 10 grams (a quarter-ounce) of burdock slices.
 Let the tea simmer for 10 minutes.
 Strain and enjoy.